 - Also, contact your student loan administrators for undergraduate and graduate loans.
 Many loan programs offer loan reductions or forgiveness for teachers who work in high-needs areas.

 - Match your level of teaching experience to the requirements of the programs.
 Some programs require between 2-5 years of teaching experience before entering the graduate program.

 - In the junior year of study, English majors interested in graduate school for teaching should consider whether to attend graduate school after college or to pursue a particular position within the field.
 Students who wish to pursue higher education immediately should look into the requirements for specific graduate schools or job positions to ensure that your elective courses are preparing you for the future.

-- English majors have room for an minor and several electives in addition to major requirements.
-Familiarize yourself as much as possible with the area of English you intend to pursue after graduation, and use your minor and electives to help build skills and gain experience in that area.
+- English majors have room for a minor and several electives in addition to major requirements.
+Familiarize yourself as much as possible with the area of English you intend to pursue after graduation and use your minor and electives to help build skills and gain experience in that area.

 - Students who major in English but are interested in pursuing careers in teaching may also complete internships and service learning courses in area schools.
 Contact the Department Chair or your advisor for more options.

 - Though each school has different requirements, the general requirements for entrance into graduate school are listed below.

 - Recommendation letters from professors and mentor teachers in the schools Completion of the GRE general test.

 - The GRE (Graduate Record Exam) is an aptitude test aimed at measuring quantitative and verbal reasoning and analytical writing skills required for graduate studies.
 The Learning Express Library database in the USC Upstate library offers free GRE sample tests and test prep materials, as does ETS, the company that administers the GRE exam.